a-hansen/aon/README.md

 <8-byte-int> ::= "J" int64
 ```
 * The tiny int can be identified with the bitmask 0xC0.
 The length
-of the string is the signed lowest order 5 bits (byte & ~0xC0).
-The
+of the string is the signed lowest order 5 bits.
+The value range for
-value range for a tiny int is -16 to 15.
+a tiny int is -16 to 15.

 #### String
 ```